 Do I have to be a homeowner to adopt?

-No. You may be a renter or home buyer, live in a house, an apartment, or mobile home.
+No. You may live in a house, an apartment, or mobile home.
 Your home will have to be safe, and you’ll need to have enough room for every member of your family.

 Do I have to make a lot of money?

 No. In fact, most adoptive parents have very modest incomes.
-Furthermore, subsidy programs may be available to assist you with the costs of caring the child you adopt.
+Furthermore, subsidy programs may be available to assist you with the costs of caring for the child you adopt.
 Financial aid programs such as medical cards, tax credits, grants, and other support payments may also apply.

 Who are the children available for adoption?

-Most children are age eight and above, and come from a variety of ethnic and socio-economic backgrounds.
-The children are in foster care after being removed from their birth families’ homes in most instances due to abuse, neglect, or abandonment.
-Parental rights have been terminated or relinquished as it has been determined reunification with the birth family is not possible.
-Many of these children are waiting for adoption with their siblings, hoping for a family that will keep them together.
-Some of these children have special needs.
+Most children are age eight and older.
+The children come from a variety of ethnic and socio-economic backgrounds.
+They are all in foster care after being removed from their parents home due to abuse and or neglect.
+Parental rights have been terminated and it has been determined reunification with the parent is not possible.
+Many of these children are hopefully for a family who will adopt them with their siblings.
+Most of these children have special needs.

 How much does it cost to adopt?

-This is dependent on the agency you choose to work with, but in most cases adoptions from foster care have minimal, and in some cases no, costs to the family.
-Be sure to ask your agency what types of costs you might expect.
+This depends on the agency with which you choose to work.
+In most cases adoptions from foster care have minimal costs to the family.
+Be sure to ask your agency what types of costs you can expect.

 What does “special needs” mean?